tellaw/SunshineAdminBundle/Resources/Documentation/menu.md

 | icon                          | The name of an icon used by your theme                      |
 | parameters/url                      | Url of the page                      |
 | target                      | Any of HTML compliant targets                     |

+# Visibility configuration

+You may need to configure menu items to be available only for specific users based on their roles and/or permissions.
+You may achieve this by adding a security parameter for each menu item you want to control access to.
+See example below :

+security:
+    roles: [ROLE_ADMIN]
+    permissions: ['edit_user']
+    entity: User